View basket (0 items $0.00)

 Myofascial Unwinding: What It Is and Why You Should Do It

 Myofascial unwinding is a term coined by John Barnes to describe a type of physical movement that comes from a higher intelligence which he often describes as a “feeling” (rather than a “thinking”) intelligence.
 I remember the first time I attended John’s unwinding seminar: I had a sort of epiphany where I realized that movement can feel good.
-I suddenly understood that moving my body didn’t have to hurt to be healthy and that I can enjoy smaller and subtler ranges of movement that spark pleasure, rather than pain.
+I suddenly understood that moving my body didn’t have to hurt to be healthy and that I can enjoy smaller and subtler ranges of movement that spark pleasure rather than pain.

-Unwinding can take many forms such as yoga moves, dancing, or – as illustrated below in the video – a hearty stretch.
+Unwinding can take many forms, such as yoga moves, dancing, or – as illustrated below in the video – a hearty stretch.
 The common factor is that the movements are intuitive and driven by this feeling intelligence.
 A good example of this natural type of unwinding is when you first wake up in the morning.
 Without putting much thought into it, your body goes through a series of movements: stretches, contractions, and releases.
 I invite you to bring some mindfulness to your morning stretch tomorrow.
-Make it a point to stay in bed a few minutes longer than normal, and simply unwind.
+Make it a point to stay in bed a few minutes longer than normal and simply unwind.

 I want to say – before going any further – that I believe all movement is good movement.
 Pain, dysfunction, and injury do not indicate a “bad” movement; they are simply the result of not enough movement in certain areas, while the movement we are engaged in is repetitive and centralized.

-In the yogic system of philosophy and lifestyle, there are 8 limbs.
+In the yogic system of philosophy and lifestyle, there are eight limbs.
 Here in the West, the 4th limb of yoga (called Asana) often gets the most attention and is usually what we picture when we hear the word “yoga.”
 There can be many reasons why we do the yoga Asana as a practice – some people do this for more flexibility or strength, while others use the poses as a method of meditation and a means to achieve mental stability and peace.

-Unwinding is movement which arises out of that state of mental calm.
+Unwinding is movement that arises out of that state of mental calm.
 You could also think of unwinding as “the step that comes next.”
 As Asana is used to still the mind and bring about inner peace, then – from within the state of stillness – let a new series of movements flow from beyond the thinking mind.

 We can instigate movement from any of the Koshas: from the linear mind (think of a highly technical choreographed dance or gymnastics sequence), or from the breath (think of the cat and cow sequence), and even from the highest level of the Self or soul.
-In yoga philosophy this level is called the Anandamaya Kosha, loosely translated as “bliss body,” and is driven by a higher type of intelligence that is hard to put into words but could be likened to the aforementioned self-organizing principle.
+In yoga philosophy, this level is called the Anandamaya Kosha, loosely translated as “bliss body,” and is driven by a higher type of intelligence that is hard to put into words but could be likened to the aforementioned self-organizing principle.

 Some individuals may experience anxiety or even fear around this kind of intuitive movement.
 If you are worried that relinquishing deliberate control will cause you to overreach your boundaries and potentially cause you injury, start off slow and know that you can trust your body.
 The same intelligence that expands your lungs and digests your food will also know how far you can stretch without harm.